 Decorations All Over the House

-Make huge poster board signs (or use cardboard boxes), banners, streamers, balloons, whatever you have on hand that’s festive.
+Make huge poster board signs (or use cardboard boxes), banners, streamers, balloons, or whatever you have on hand that’s festive.
 Leave everything up for a couple of days to keep the party going.

 Host a Zoom Birthday Party